vidit-me/react-native-jitsi-meet/README.md

 For more information check [Create Objective-C bridging header file](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift).

 2.)
-Replace the following code in AppDelegate.m:
+Replace the following code in AppDelegate.m (step only required for invoking as a new UIViewController):

 ```objective-c
 UIViewController *rootViewController = [UIViewController new];